jasondavies/tt-isa-documentation/WormholeB0/PCIExpressTile/README.md

 >
 > Host software also needs to be careful to avoid unnecessary memory copies - if it uses bounce buffers to work around pinning requirements, then this puts additional load on the host's memory subsystem.

-PCI Express 4.0 x16 has theoretical maximum bandwidth of 32 GB/s in each direction simultaneously, but various overheads eat in to this.
+PCI Express 4.0 x16 has theoretical maximum bandwidth of 32 GB/s in each direction simultaneously, but various overheads eat into this.
 In practice, well-written software can expect to achieve somewhere between 70% and 85% of the theoretical maximum bandwidth.

 ### Host-initiated reads and writes

 Customer software running on the host can initiate reads or writes against device memory.
-This requires that some device memory be pinned in to the host address space using one of the TLB windows in the PCI Express tile, and software can choose the [ordering mode of that TLB](TLBs.md#ordering-modes), along with choosing to map it as either WC or UC.
+This requires that some device memory be pinned into the host address space using one of the TLB windows in the PCI Express tile, and software can choose the [ordering mode of that TLB](TLBs.md#ordering-modes), along with choosing to map it as either WC or UC.
 To explore the TLB configuration options, transfers between host memory and the L1 of a Tensix tile in the same row as the PCI Express tile can be performed:

 |Operation|Memory Type|TLB Ordering|Measured Throughput|Measured Latency|
 |---|---|---|--:|--:|